Tashkent: Demographics

 In 1983, the population of Tashkent amounted to 1,902,000 people living in a municipal area of 256 km2.
 By 1991, the year the Soviet Union dissolved, the city's population had grown to approximately 2,136,600.

-Tashkent was the fourth most populated city in the former USSR, after Moscow, Leningrad (St. Petersburg), and Kyiv.
-Nowadays, Tashkent remains the fourth most populous city in the CIS.
+Tashkent's population was approximately 3,178,000 at the start of 2026, making it the fourth largest city in the former USSR, after Moscow, Saint Petersburg (formerly Leningrad), and Kyiv.

-As of 2020, the city's population was 2,716,176.
+According to Uzbekistan's National Committee on Statistics, in 2021, the demographic breakdown of Tashkent's population was: